Commercial Insulation versus Home Insulation: Is There a Difference?

 Installation and removal of commercial and home insulation is typically similar.
 While commercial structures prefer to use spray foam more than homeowners, both structure types focus on maximizing their R-value, air filtration, and UV stability.

-When selecting insulation, realize that there is no such thing as one that is more superior to the other.
-Instead, all types perform equally; if they are installed and sealed properly.
+When selecting insulation, all types perform equally; if they are installed and sealed properly.

 Therefore, regardless of the structure that you are purchasing insulation for, consider these factors when picking your type: